vpp-dev/vpp-release-notes/README.md

 @page release_notes_2110 Release notes for VPP 21.10

-More than 211 commits since the previous release, including 114 fixes.
+More than 216 commits since the previous release, including 115 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Thu Jul 29 02:08:21 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Fri Jul 30 02:12:31 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER